 The following discussion should be read in conjunction with our condensed consolidated financial statements and accompanying footnotes appearing elsewhere in this Quarterly Report on Form 10-Q and our audited consolidated financial statements and related footnotes included in our Annual Report on Form 10-K for the year ended December 31, 2019.
 Some of the information contained in this discussion and analysis or set forth elsewhere in this Quarterly Report on Form 10-Q includes forward-looking statements that involve risks and uncertainties.
 Actual results may differ significantly from those projected in the forward-looking statements.
-Factors that might cause future results to differ materially from those projected in the forward-looking statements.
-Factors that might cause future results to differ materially from those projected in the forward-looking statements 1, "Risk Factors" and elsewhere in our Annual Report on Form 10-K for the year ended by our subsequent filings with the SEC.
+Factors that might cause future results to differ materially from those projected in the forward-looking statements include, but are not limited to, those set forth in Item 1A, "Risk Factors" and elsewhere in our Annual Report on Form 10-K for the year ended December 31, 2019, as supplemented by our subsequent filings with the SEC.
 Unless the context indicated otherwise, all references herein to our company include our wholly-owned subsidiaries, resTORbio Securities Corp and Project Oasis Merger Sub, Inc.